digipolisantwerp/antwerp-ui_angular/packages/utils/README.md

 # @acpaas-ui/ngx-components/utils

-The utils module is a collection of some frequently used utility modules so you don't need to reinvent the wheel every time.
+The utils module is a collection of some frequently used utility modules like a filter, labels or window module.
+So you don't need to reinvent the wheel every time.
+You can find an overview in the [Modules](#modules) section below.

 ## Usage